Tuckman’s Stages of Group Development

 This is why they will distance themselves from each other so that the sense of loss will be more bearable.
 The team leader would do well to pay attention to the dissolution of the team, for example by planning an official farewell party.

 Criticism on the Tuckman’s Stages of Group Development

 As this management approach particularly apply to relatively small groups (3 to 12 people), it is not entirely clear how group dynamics would evolve in larger groups.

 Furthermore, it appears that group processes do not evolve as linearly as Tuckman describes because they tend to evolve more cyclically.

 And sometimes it is unclear regarding Tuckman’s stages of group development when a team proceeds to the next stage within the stages of group development.
 Nor does Bruce Tuckman provide any advice on the time frame that is required for each of the stages.

 It’s Your Turn

 What do you think?
-Do you recognize the Tuckman stages of group development?
+Do you recognize this theory?
 If so, do you have more suggestions?
-What are your success factors for good group development and team management?
+What are your success factors for good group development, team management and team effectiveness?